Rydberg Atomic Quantum Receivers for Wireless Communications: Two-Color vs. Three-Color Excitation: Numerical Results

-Fig. \ref{fig:tradeoff} unveils the fundamental physical trade-off between the system sensitivity and the instantaneous bandwidth $B_\text{RAQR}$ for RAQRs, modulated by the RF LO field $E_\text{LO}$.
-Operating at a low $E_\text{LO}$ minimizes the power broadening effect, thereby preserving an ultra-sharp susceptibility peak $\chi_{\text{s}}^\prime$ that maximizes the SNR.
+Fig. \ref{fig:tradeoff} unveils the fundamental physical trade-off between the system sensitivity and the instantaneous bandwidth $B_\text{RAQR}$ for RAQRs, modulated by the RF LO field $U_y$.
+Operating at a low $U_y$ minimizes the power broadening effect, thereby preserving an ultra-sharp susceptibility peak $\chi_{\text{s}}^\prime$ that maximizes the SNR.
 However, this sharp resonance dictates a long-lived coherent state, resulting in a sluggish transient relaxation time $\tau_f$ and a collapsed communication bandwidth.
-Conversely, increasing $E_\text{LO}$ accelerates the Rabi oscillations and forces rapid state evolution, which significantly expands the bandwidth but flattens the atomic dispersion curve, severely degrading the SNR.
-Therefore, it is difficult to achieve optimal bandwidth and SNR simultaneously using a common set of physical parameter settings.
-In the performance evaluation of this work, we adopt SNR-centric optimization to determine the physical parameters of the RAQR.
+Conversely, increasing $U_y$ accelerates the Rabi oscillations and forces rapid state evolution, which significantly expands the bandwidth but flattens the atomic dispersion curve, severely degrading the SNR. {Consequently, it is physically impossible to achieve optimal bandwidth and SNR simultaneously using a static set of parameters.
+In practical deployments, the RAQR physical parameters must be dynamically configured.
+Specifically, the SNR-centric optimization is mandatory for ultra-weak signal environments, e.g., edge-of-cell coverage or deep-space telemetry, where closing the link budget is the primary bottleneck, whereas bandwidth-centric optimization is required for capacity-driven links operating well above the fundamental noise floor.} In the performance evaluation of this work, we adopt SNR-centric optimization to determine the physical parameters of the RAQR.

-Fig. \ref{fig:filter} compares the normalized baseband responses and frequency selectivity profiles of a classical RF receiver and RAQRs.
-Specifically, the baseband response for RAQRs is obtained by computing the magnitude of the atomic transconductance $|\chi'_\text{s}(\Delta f)|$, while the response for the classical RF receiver is modeled using a standard Butterworth filter with bandwidth $B_\text{CL}$=10 MHz \cite{pfister2017discrete}.
-Although the classical RF receiver exhibits a broader and flatter response, the RAQRs demonstrate a significantly sharper selectivity profile.
-While this sharpness stems from a narrower instantaneous bandwidth, it serves as a distinct advantage: it intrinsically acts as a highly selective natural filter, offering superior out-of-band interference suppression compared to classical systems.
+Fig. \ref{fig:filter} compares the frequency selectivity profiles for different receiver architectures.
+Specifically, the normalized baseband response for RAQRs is obtained by computing the magnitude of the atomic transconductance $|\chi'_\text{s}(\Delta f)|$, while the response for the classical RF receiver is modeled using a standard Butterworth filter with bandwidth $B_\text{CL}$=10 MHz \cite{pfister2017discrete}.
+Although the classical RF receiver exhibits a broader and flatter response, the RAQRs demonstrate a significantly sharper selectivity profile. {The sluggish transient response of the RAQR provides inherent robustness against hardware impairments such as oscillator phase noise, where any high-frequency phase jitter originating from the local RF oscillators is heavily attenuated by the narrow low-pass filtering effect of the atomic ensemble. }